Red-winged starling: Description

 This species has a number of whistled calls, but the most familiar is the contact call, cher-leeeoo.

 This starling may be confused with other similar starling species, such as its sister species the pale-winged starling.
 The difference between the two is that the red-winged has rufous primaries while the pale-winged has whitish primaries edged with orange.
 The pale-winged has a bright red or orange eye, while the red-winged's is dark, almost black.
 Only the female of the red-winged has a grey head.

 Distribution and habitat

-The range runs down eastern Africa from Ethiopia to the Cape, Kwa-Zulu Natal and Gauteng in South Africa.
+The range runs down eastern Africa from Ethiopia to the Cape, KwaZulu-Natal and Gauteng in South Africa.
 This species has a wide habitat tolerance.
 It may be found in forest, savannah, grassland, wetlands, fynbos, farmlands and commercial plantations, as well as urban centres.
 It is now common in many urban areas, due to the similarity between the structure of tall buildings and houses as nest sites with the cliffs of its original habitat.
 It may also nest in residential areas, breeding in roofs and apertures and up house eaves.